Multi-year project for an investor.

 I had planned to build a second story to the warehouse with a cargo lift in order to make perfect use of the space available at first.

 Originally, I'd envisioned 8 weeks for the project.
-Unfortunately, I's only had 6, minus one week of public holiday.
+Unfortunately, I's only had 5.

-Also, COVID deigned to make another appearance and force us into intermittend lockdowns in March.
+Also, COVID forced us into intermittend lockdowns in March.
 Workers couldn't come, deliveries were delayed and we had to do a whole lot of dancing around new regulations that hindered the process.

-Of course, would we not have been able to keep the tough timetable, I already had alternatives ready.
-Five times of temporary storage was already prepared for that eventuality.
+Of course, would we not have been able to keep the tough timetable, I'd already prepared alternatives.
+Five times of temporary storage would have been available.

 Thanks to the combined effort of everyone involved - and the occasional night shift I had to pull - we got everything done in 4 weeks, much to the delight of our business partners.